 campus is represented in the permanent collections of the Museum of Modern Art (NY), Whitney Museum of American Art (NY), Albright-Knox Art Gallery (NY), Parrish Art Museum (NY), Philadelphia Museum of Art (PA), Centre Georges Pompidou (Paris), Hamburger Bahnhof - Museum für Gegenwart (Berlin), Museo Nacional de Arte Reina Sofia (Madrid), Walker Art Center (MN), Weatherspoon Art Museum (NC), and Tate Modern (London).
 His pioneering career encompasses a wide range of media, including early video art, photography, and digital video.
 In his recent digital video work, campus transforms footage of landscapes and interiors into painterly scenes by using sophisticated digital techniques.
 A catalogue raisonné of the artist's work is forthcoming.
-He lives and works in East Patchogue, NY.
+His studio is based in East Patchogue, NY.